Contrast-Security-OSS/contrastscan-action/README.md

 # Use Contrast Scan to analyze your code

-This github action will enable you to use Contrast Scan to detect vulnerabilities in your code.
+This GitHub action lets you use Contrast Scan to detect vulnerabilities in your code.
+It scans JVM bytecode artifacts produced from Java source code.

-This action can currently scan JVM bytecode artifacts produced from Java source code.
-Note that it targets JVM bytecode and NOT Java source code.
-The scanner is designed to be run on your deployable artifact.
+Contrast Scan is designed to run on your deployable artifact.

-## Requirements

-You will need the following items to use Contrast Scan:

-* Credentials for the Contrast's Security Platform.
-  * Username
-  * Service Key
-  * Api Key
+- **Supported language:** Java
+- **CodeSec by Contrast users:** Get authentication details by running the CLI command, contrast_auth.
+- **Standard Contrast users:** Get these credentials from the Contrast web interface:
+    - Authorization header
+    - API key
-  * Organization ID
+    - Organization ID

+## Required inputs

+- apiKey - An API key from the Contrast platform or contrast-cli auth.
+- authHeader - User authorization credentials from Contrast.
+- orgId - The ID of your organization in Contrast.
+- artifact - The artifact to scan on the Contrast platform.

+## Optional inputs

+- apiUrl - The URL of the host.
+This input Includes the protocol section of the URL (https://).
+The default value is [https://ce.contrastsecurity.com](https://ce.contrastsecurity.com/) (Contrast Community Edition).
+- projectName - The name of the scan project in Contrast.

+If you don’t specify a project name, Contrast Scan uses the artifact file name for the project name.

+- projectId - The ID of your project in Contrast.
+    - If a project ID already exists, Contrast Scan uses that ID instead of one you specify.
+    - If you don’t specify a project ID, Contrast Scan creates a project ID for the specified project name.
+- timeout - Sets a specific time span (in seconds) before the function times out.
+The default timeout is five minutes.

 ## Usage

 All Contrast-related account secrets should be configured as github secrets and will be passed to the scanner via